Young, Gifted and Broke

 Young, Gifted and Broke was a 1989 British sitcom series created by Laurence Marks and Maurice Gran, airing on ITV.
-The show stars Elena Ferrari, Cheryl Miller, Mark Monero, Jason Rush and Kate Emma Davies as five teenagers who are working at an electronics shop on a Youth Training Scheme.
+The show stars Elena Ferrari, Cheryl Miller, Mark Monero, Jason Rush and Emma-Kate Davies as five teenagers who are working at an electronics shop on a Youth Training Scheme.
 James Hazeldine plays their teacher Paul and Mary Healy plays Paul's wife Emma.